How to survive FOSDEM

 Trash

 Do not put your trash in random places.
-Use trashcans, inform organizers and volunteers if you see full ones.
+Use trashcans, and inform organizers and volunteers if you see full ones.
 Put bottles into places for bottles.

 Swag